-Note: The CD series appliances can adapt to SLP series vent pipe when venting off the top of the appliance.
+Note: The GDST5244 series appliances can adapt to SLP series vent pipe.
 You must use a DVP-SLP24 adapter which can only be attached to the appliance starting collar.

 When looking at horizontal termination diagrams, the adapter is not counted as part of the minimum vertical $(V_1 \text{ min.})$ requirements.